Course Minor in Spanish

 Application Process Notes

-In addition to the process described by the Dean's Office and the Registrar's Office for how to apply for a major/minor, we recommend you to meet with the Spanish faculty to discuss your plans.
+In addition to the process described by the Dean's Office and the Registrar's Office for how to apply for a major/minor, please complete the Spanish minor application form.

 If after applying you are denied admission to the major/minor, you may apply again once you have addressed the recommendations made by the Spanish section.
 If your application is deferred, the Spanish section will make a decision immediately after you have taken the necessary steps to address the reasons for being deferred.